chef-boneyard/oss-repo-standardization-2025/reports/2025-06-12/report.md

  - all issues closed
  - Replace CONTRIBUTING with thank you message
  - Message explaining archival added to README
+ - A successor message, if any, similar to: "At the time of archival (Date), the owners of repo foo/bar have requested to be listed as the successor fork.
+PSC is not affiliated with and cannot predict the future of this project."
  - move to chef-boneyard org
  - repo archived